jackssrt/robloxnotif/README.md

 * replace `NICKNAME` with whatever you want can be their username or something like Roblox Pro

 - 4: OPTIONAL: create login stuff: create a file called `ROBLOSECURITY.json` and follow this format:
+DON'T GIVE OUT YOUR ROBLOSECURITY TO JUST ANYONE, YOUR ROBLOSECURITY IS BASICALLY YOUR PASSWORD!
+IF SOMEONE ELSE GETS YOUR ROBLOSECURITY THEY CAN LOGIN AS YOU AND STEAL EVERYTHING YOU OWN ON ROBLOX!
 ```json
 {
   "ROBLOSECURITY": "YOUR ROBLOSECURITY"